-inequalities, increasing pressure on the most vulnerable.
-The scale of the damage implies that humanitarian needs are likely to persist for many years thereafter.
+economic pressure in many geographical areas, and economic deterioration is likely to exacerbate negative power and gender inequalities, increasing pressure on the most vulnerable.
+The scale of the damage and the complexity of the crisis imply that even if an inclusive political solution is found, humanitarian needs are likely to persist for many years thereafter.